sam2829/project-4-royal-sam/README.md

 - As a site admin I can create draft posts so that I can finish writing the content later.

-Comment On A Post / Review:
+Comment On a Post / Review:

 - As a site user I can leave comments on a post / review so that I can be involved in the conversation.